bennypinkas/bennypinkas.github.io/index.markdown

 ### Short bio:
 - I am an [IACR Fellow](https://iacr.org/fellows/2022/pinkas.html)
 - I am a professor at [Bar Ilan University](https://biu.ac.il/en)
+- Research scientist at [Apple](https://www.apple.com), working on privacy for machine learning
 - From September 2022 to October 2024 I worked at [Aptos Labs](https://aptoslabs.com/)
 - From 2019 to 2022 I was the director of the BIU Center for Research in Applied Cryptography and Cyber Security
 - From 2017 to 2022, I was an affiliate member of the [VMware Research Group](https://x.com/vmwareresearch?lang=en)